kesiev/rewtro/manual/getters.md

 </div>

 The `M0` subgetter gets the currently playing notes on the first row of the `music`, that's the theme, and `M1` the ones from the second row of the `music`, that's the beat.
 The `code` block will assign these values to `A` and `B` `text` keys, making them appear on the screen.

+Notice that the notes read from `songRow` are 4 symbols long instead of 3: the first letter is the instrument `id` that's playing that note.

 ### List